Gigaspaces/xap-docs/site/content/xap120/transaction-management.markdown

 {{% /tab %}}
 {{% /tabs %}}

-{{% info%}}
+{{% note%}}
-Since version 8.0.1, GigaSpaces JTA implementation supports both local and distributed transaction managers.
+Since version 8.0.1, XAP JTA implementation supports both local and distributed transaction managers.
 That means that you can enlist multiple space partitions as a single XA resource in an XA transaction.
-{{%/info%}}
+{{%/note%}}

-{{% note %}}
+{{% warning %}}
 XA transactions should be carefully considered.
 The overhead of managing a 2PC transaction over two or more resources is often times a performance killer.
-{{%/note%}}
+{{%/warning%}}

 {{% refer %}}
 See the [JTA-XA Example](/sbp/jta-xa-example.html) for fully running demonstration how to integrate XAP with an external JMS Server.